energywebfoundation/ocn-registry/README.md

 ocn-registry get-agreements --credentials DE MSP
 ```

-### Agree to an App permissions
+### Agree to a service permissions

-As an App user, agree to an App's permissions using the `set-agreement` command.
+As a service user, agree to a service's permissions using the `set-agreement` command.
 The positional
-provider argument is the App owner's Ethereum address (their identity on the OCN).
+provider argument is the Service owner's Ethereum address (their identity on the OCN).

 ```
 ocn-registry set-agreement 0x9bC1169Ca09555bf2721A5C9eC6D69c8073bfeB4
 ```

-### Revoke an App Permissions
+### Revoke a service Permissions

-App user can revoke an App's permissions using the `revoke-agreement` command.
+Service user can revoke a service's permissions using the `revoke-agreement` command.
 The positional
-provider argument is the App owner's Ethereum address (their identity on the OCN).
+provider argument is the Service owner's Ethereum address (their identity on the OCN).

 ```
 ocn-registry revoke-agreement 0x9bC1169Ca09555bf2721A5C9eC6D69c8073bfeB4